ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==
+= 1.7.70 (15 May 2024) =
+* Bug Fixed  : Uncaught TypeError: fwrite(): Argument #1 ($stream) must be of type resource, bool given in #888
+* Bug Fixed  : Add to home on element click is not working when adding button via elementor #891
+* Bug Fixed  : While clicking the close button on the CTA banner it shows the pop-up to install #893

+= 1.7.69.1 (09 May 2024) =
+* Bug Fixed  : PWA: Activation Failed error with wordpress latest update. #886

 = 1.7.69 (22 April 2024) =
 * Feature Added : added a new feature so that users can be able to upload their own images to use as an icon in the Navigation Bar #869
 * Bug Fixed  : Latest Version 1.7.67 Gives Warning: Undefined Variable $force_rememberme #878